r-pufky/steam/docs/examples/left-4-dead-2.md

 # Left 4 Dead 2
-Dedicated Linux server example running Left 4 Dead 2 with sourcemod and metamod.
+Dedicated Linux server example running Left 4 Dead 2 with sourcemod & metamod.

 Assumes all files are based in `/d/games/l4d2` and have `UID/GID` of `50520`.